oantr15/NUS-FYP-Water-Balance-Equation-with-NN/README.md

 - [Tips on the regional model](#tips-on-the-regional-model)

 ## Overview
-The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***"  published in *Geophysical Research Letters*. [[link to the paper]](https://doi.org/10.1029/2020GL088229)
+The code is adapted from the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***"  published in *Geophysical Research Letters*. [[link to the paper]](https://doi.org/10.1029/2020GL088229)

 Please refer to the file `License.txt` for the license governing this code.